WHAT IS CYBER SEX?

 So long as it's consensual, cyber sex can practically be done with anyone from a just-swiped Tinder match to a sex worker to a long term partner.

-Knowing who you’ll be playing with is key because that’ll likely determine what type of cyber sex works best for you.
+Knowing who you’ll be playing with is key because that’ll likely determine what type of virtual sex works best for you.
 Plus, what your specific boundaries are with that person.

 If the answer is N-O, NOT REALLY, or *shoulder shrug*, More says you can still enjoy the thrill-factor….
 But should also take measures to protect yourself.